-If it is determined that there is an the amount of the-overpayment due to the Housing Authority exceeds \$1000, the family will be required to enter into a repayment agreement in order to continue receiving assistance.
+If it is determined that there is an overpayment due to the Housing Authority the family will be required to enter into a repayment agreement in order to continue receiving assistance.
 If the family does not agree to enter into a repayment agreement, the family will be terminated from the program.